 - Don't add dates to annual funds.
 Instead, open and close a fund that will be used seasonally.

-- If you have multiple campus, include the name of the campus in the name.
+- If you have multiple campuses, include the name of the campus in the name.

 The Funds tab is made up of three different sections: Default Fund, Open Funds, and Closed Funds.

-The Default Fund is created when you first set up Giving, and it cannot be closed, as loose cash or non-designated money needs to be put in a fund.
+The Default Fund is created when you first set up Giving, and it cannot be closed.
 However, you can change your Default Fund by contacting our Support Team.

 Reorder Open Funds by dragging-and-dropping.
-The order listed will be reflected on the online giving page and the batch processing tool.
+The order on the Funds page will be reflected on the online giving page and the batch processing tool.

 Admin Only and Hidden funds will not be listed on the online giving page.

-Some funds raise money for a limited amount of time or are only for a certain event.
-Once that time frame or event is over, remove the fund from the online interface but keep it open on the administrative side in order to continue receiving checks that may be in the mail.
+Some funds raise money for a limited time or are only for a certain event.
+Once that time frame or event is over, remove the fund from the online interface, but keep it open on the administrative side in order to continue receiving checks that may be in the mail.

 If you need to keep a fund open but hide it from online giving, you can designate it as Open (Admin only).